-IMPLEMENTATION PLAN Intended Audience A All LAS Staff Dissemination Available twebsite. to all staff on the Pulse and to the public on the LAS Revised Policy and Procedure to be announced in the RIB and a link provided to the document.
+IMPLEMENTATION PLAN Intended Audience All LAS Staff Dissemination Available to all staff on the Pulse and to the public on the LAS website.
+Revised Policy and Procedure to be announced in the RIB and a link provided to the document.
 Training The Trust provides Root Cause Analysis training sessions.
 Where an investigation needs to use Root Cause Analysis an appropriately trained multi-disciplinary team will be appointed.
 Training for the Nominated Contact role is being developed and will be available to those staff nominated for the role.
-Monitoring: Aspect to be monitored AND luency of hitoring with used Individual/ team responsible for carrying out monitoring AND Committee/ group where results are reported Committee/ group responsible for monitoring outcomes/ recommendations How learning will take place Policy review Policy review First review in one year and then every three years Head of Quality, Governance and Assurance Patient Safety Committee, Quality and Safety Committee TBC This policy will be reviewed in conjunction with any changes to relevant legislation, national frameworks or Trust objectives A revised Policy will be published via the Trust Intranet system for trust-wide access.
+Monitoring: Aspect to be monitored mon AND uency of itoring used Individual/ team responsible for carrying out monitoring AND Committee/ group where results are reported Committee/ group responsible for monitoring outcomes/ recommendations How learning will take place Policy review one y then review in year and every years Head of Quality, Governance and Assurance Patient Safety Committee, Quality and Safety Committee TBC This policy will be reviewed in conjunction with any changes to relevant legislation, national frameworks or Trust objectives A revised Policy will be published via the Trust Intranet system for trust-wide access.

-Numbers of Sl's by Sector/Directo rate by category SI's will be reported monthly Head of Quality, Governance and Assurance Trust Board (monthly), Patient Safety Committee (monthly) and the Quality and Safety Committee (bimonthly) Any gaps/deficiencies and overdue actions will be reviewed and necessary action taken to resolve these.
-Agreement from Patient Safety Committee Reviews of themes and trends Quarterly thematic reports Head of Quality, Governance and Assurance Trust Board, Patient Safety Committee Any gaps/deficiencies highlighted will be reviewed and necessary action taken to resolve these.
+Ref.
+TP006 Serious Incident Policy and Procedure Page 36 of 50 Numbers of SI's by Sector/Directo rate by category SI's will be reported monthly Head of Quality, Governance and Assurance Trust Board (monthly), Patient Safety Committee (monthly) and the Quality and Safety Committee (bimonthly) Any gaps/deficiencies and overdue actions will be reviewed and necessary action taken to resolve these.
+Agreement from Patient Safety Committee --- ------------------------------------- --- --- Reviews of themes and trends Quarterly thematic reports Head of Quality, Governance and Assurance Trust Board, Patient Safety Committee Any gaps/deficiencies highlighted will be reviewed and necessary action taken to resolve these.
 Agreement from Patient Safety Committee Audit against the policy and associated standard operating procedures (SOPs).
 Yearly Head of Patient Safety Patient Safety Committee Any gaps/deficiencies will be reviewed and necessary action taken to resolve these